ec1340/jekyll_mover_site/_posts/2021-03-21-rna-folding-landscapes.md

 ## Biomolecules are Dynamic

 \
 Finding the most stable RNA secondary structure, which we will refer to as the minimum free energy (MFE) structure, can be viewed as a mathematical pairing problem.
-There are several tools (RNAfold) which is able to solve an underlying problem using approximations of the stabilizing contributions of each bond type (G to C vs U to A).
-From the output MFE structure, we can start of make inferences about the RNA's behavior.
+There are several tools, such as [Vienna RNAfold](http://rna.tbi.univie.ac.at/cgi-bin/RNAWebSuite/RNAfold.cgi), which are able to solve an underlying problem using thermodynamic approximations of the stabilizing contributions of each bond type (G to C vs U to A).
+Using the output MFE structure, we can start of make inferences about the RNA's behavior.

 But wait!
 Biomolecules are not static objects.
-They move **a lot**
+[RNA are no exception](https://www.sciencedirect.com/science/article/pii/S1367593108001749?via%3Dihub).

 \
-Because of this, we argue that a focus on MFE structure introduces a strong bias to downstream analysis and can result in an inaccurate, or at least very incomplete, view of the RNA of interest.
-For this reason, a more hollistic view of the folds a given RNA sequence can take is required.

-\
 Biomolecules are not static and are in fact under constant flux due to a crowded intracellular environment.
 Indeed, if you simulate the movements of a small protein in just an aqueous bath you can see major conformational changes over the span of nanoseconds.
 Furthermore, many ncRNAs, such as riboswitches, are known to be move between multiple conformations and thus a single structure would not be representative of that RNA sequence.

+\
+Even if we ignore this argument, there are also the thermodynamic approximations to address.
+Software like Vienna RNAfold simplify the folding problem by using [approximated energy parameters](https://www.sciencedirect.com/science/article/pii/S0022283699927006?via%3Dihub) to determine the stability conferred by each bond a potential structure.
+This can be problematic in that the MFE solution is quite [sensitive](https://pubmed.ncbi.nlm.nih.gov/15673712/) to these value of these parameters and the implicit focus on helices (stretches of consecutive bonds) in a structure leaves room for many potential [solutions](https://www.tandfonline.com/doi/full/10.4161/rna.28718).

+\
+Because of these reasons, we argue that a focus on MFE structure introduces a strong bias to downstream analysis and can result in an inaccurate, or at least very incomplete, view of the RNA of interest.
+For this reason, a more hollistic view of the folds a given RNA sequence can take is required.

 \
 So what else can we do?